Geraldton was proudly awarded silver in the Western Australian Top Tourism Town Awards 2023.

 For an immersive experience, explore Geraldton Harbour on an early morning Lobster Pot Pull tour and have a chef cook up your catch.
 Or, enjoy a Summer Sunset Cruise, taking in an iconic Western Australian sunset from the ocean.
 Enjoy food, beverages and live music during the warmer months (November to January).
 Book this tour via the Geraldton Visitor Centre.

 Just 60km off the coast, the Houtman Abrolhos Islands is Geraldton’s very own aquatic playground – one of Australia’s top spots for fishing, diving, windsurfing and swimming, or just relaxing on white sandy beaches.
 Enjoy a scenic flight or stay on-board a multi-day live-aboard charter.
-The Islands are only the second location in Australia to be awarded a Hope Spot location by Mission Blue, whose role is to determine vital ecosystems and ignite support to safeguard them as marine protected areas.
+The Islands were the second location in Australia to be awarded a Hope Spot location by Mission Blue, whose role is to determine vital ecosystems and ignite support to safeguard them as marine protected areas.

 During your time Geraldton, make sure to visit one of the pearl jewellers to see unique colours pearls and learn about the aquaculture operations on the Islands - and purchase a memento of your time there!

 Point Moore Lighthouse, with its iconic red and white design, is the tallest 'metal' lighthouse in Australia at 34m tall.
 Its beam can be seen 26 kilometres out to sea, and it iss the oldest surviving Commonwealth lighthouse in Western Australia.
 Lighthouse open days are held at various times throughout the year - check with the Geraldton Visitor Centre for when the next open day is scheduled.
+Nearby, Separation Point Lookout offers incredible panoramic views across the Indian Ocean and the coastal city.

 Located on Mount Scott, the stunning HMAS Sydney II Memorial commemorates the 645 Australian crew who lost their lives during a World War II naval battle in 1941.
 The memorial is made up of five symbolic elements: the Central Memorial Building including the Dome of Souls, the Wall of Remembrance, the Stele, the Waiting Woman, and the Pool of Remembrance: Closing the Circle.
 Volunteer-run tours commence daily at 10:30am (donations welcome).